 - Score pad

-Players receive sixteen cards face down at the beginning of the round they reveal three cards.
+Players receive twelve cards face down at the beginning of the round they reveal two cards.
 On their turn a player can either draw a revealed card from the discard pile, or they can take a card from the draw pile.
 If a player selects a revealed card from the discard pile, they must use it either for one of their face up cards or flip over a card and use it there.
 Should they choose an unknown card from the draw pile, then players can either substituted for a visible card or flip a card as well.

 Additional rounds are played until one player meets or exceeds 100 points.
 The player with the lowest score wins the game.
 There is one special condition in the game.
 If a player has three cards in a row a vertical row that are the same number they may remove the entire column.